About Us.

 Euan is currently the IT Resilience and Continuity Manager at abrdn holding a Diploma of the Business Continuity Institute alongside his degree in Business and IT.

-• Kirsty Bremner - Secretary
+• Geraldine Howie - Secretary and Webmaster

 • Michelle French-Fraser - Education & Events